 Explore the geothermal oddities of Lake Myvatn and Northern Highlights (7 nights, May-Sep)

 In summer and in winter alike, Landmannalaugur in Iceland’s Highlands is a remote and incredibly beautiful region.
 With hiking (in summer) and a naturally hot river to bathe in it’s well worth the effort of getting in.
-The best way to do this is to take a Super Jeep excursion, hike the long distance Laugavegur trail or join one of our escorted tours – such as Volcanoes & Northern Lights – that visit the area.
+You can take a Superjeep excursion with an expert guide, hike the long distance Laugavegur trail or take an adventurous self drive such as our Highlands and Lowlands holiday (14-nights, Jul-Aug).

 Skogafoss, also located on Iceland’s south coast, thunders 60m down in a solid curtain of water.
 Legend has it that there’s treasure hidden behind the falls, but even in winter the flow is too forceful to rediscover it.
 Instead, you can climb up the path beside the waterfall and take it in from a new angle.

 Discover more of the natural wonders in store in South West Iceland

 10. Route 1